QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 You may consider to do the pulling directly on the remote hosts beforehand where you can see the downloading process.

 ## I'd like to deploy the clusters myself, but can you help me with the cluster configurations?
 Sure.
-Describe you clusters in `deployConfig.json`, and run the deployer with flag `--genconf`:
+Describe your clusters in `deployConfig.json`, and run the deployer with flag `--genconf`:

 ```bash
 # suppose your working directory is "$GOPATH/src/github.com/QuarkChain/goquarkchain/tests/loadtest/deployer"
 go run deploy_cluster.go --genconf
 ```
-And you will get cluster configuration files named cluster_config_${ClusterID}.json, with ${ClusterID} replaced by real ClusterIDs in `deployConfig.json`.
+And you will get cluster configuration files named cluster_config_${ClusterID}.json in current directory, with ${ClusterID} replaced by real ClusterIDs in `deployConfig.json`.
 Also, the `PRIV_KEY` is specified for cluster_config_0.json , and the corresponding `BOOT_NODES` is set to others.
+NOTE with `--genconf` flag, the deployer will not actually do deploy work, but create cluster configuration files.